TheyCallMeCheng/every_web3_scraping/README.md

 ## Todo

-- [ ] Push apply link to json array
+- [X] Push apply link to json array
 - [ ] Figure out a json data format for all websites
+- [ ] Research and implement cloudflare captcha block
 - [ ] Add description and instructions for possible contributors
 - [ ] Search and filter support
 - [ ] Maybe check if job listings are duplicate